ariakit/ariakit/src/components/Backdrop/Backdrop.md

   <!-- Description -->

-The Backdrop is a hidden component that sits behind some other component and handles clicks (like a button).
+The Backdrop is a hidden component that sits behind some other component and handles clicks (like a `button`).
 It can be used to implement a **_"click outside to close"_** functionality.
 Normally, Backdrops are transparent.

 Backdrop by itself does nothing and renders as an uninteresting hidden `div`.
-Use it inside a `Hidden.Container`, with prop `as={Hidden.Hide}` on the Backdrop, and the component that triggers the Backdrop, e.g. a button, with prop `as={Hidden.Show}`.
-When clicked, the button will show the Backdrop (and do anything else it was programmed to do.)
+Use it inside a `Hidden.Container`, with prop `as={Hidden.Hide}` on the Backdrop, and the component that triggers the Backdrop, e.g. a `button`, with prop `as={Hidden.Show}`.
+When clicked, the `button` will show the Backdrop (and do anything else it was programmed to do.)

-Below, the Button shows an opaque Backdrop when clicked.
+Below, the `Button` shows an opaque Backdrop when clicked.

   <!-- Minimal JSX to showcase component -->